reactorynet/reactory-express-server/docs/readme.md

 ## Install Node and NPM
 If you installed nvm you can install node using (the .nvmrc file specifies the correct version as well) `> nvm install 16.13.2`

+### Install yarn
+The reactory server express make use of sub modules.
+Yarn is used as the package manager as it supports sub modules natively.

+Run `brew install yarn` if you do not already have yarn installed.

 ## Getting the code
 Reactory Server core and the client is distributed as Open Source, but it is very possible your organization has their own private repo.
 The reactory server can otherwise be cloned from the github repos.